 I’ve had my tattoo done recently.
 It is easier to remove?

 The ink particles of the tattoo will have been injected deep into the dermis (the second layer of skin).
 In order to reverse this process effectively, the pigment within the skin needs to be broken down using targeted lasers.
 Don’t be fooled into believing that if you have a change of heart shortly after getting your tattoo it can be easily removed.

-Laser tattoo removal may not be suitable for you if you have a dark skin tone; this is due to the potential of the treatment leaving a ‘ghosting’ effect, where the skin is lighter than the surrounding area.
-Our practitioners can assess your tattoo and determine which solution is most appropriate in a free consultation.
+Laser tattoo removal may not be suitable for you if you have a dark skin tone; this is due to the potential of the treatment leaving a ‘ghosting’ effect, where the skin is left lighter than the surrounding area.
+During your consultation, our tattoo experts will assess your tattoo and determine which solution is most appropriate for you.
 In some cases, the most appropriate form of removal for a tattoo could be excision.
-This involves having the tattoo surgically removed using a scalpel.
+This involves having the tattoo surgically removed using a scalpel, with a local anaesthetic applied.
 Although more invasive, it can sometimes be the most effective solution and may also be quicker.